tinygo-org/tinygo-site/content/lang-support/_index.md

 * Slices are well supported.
 * Interfaces are quite stable and should work well in almost all cases.
 Type switches and type asserts are also supported, as well as calling methods on interfaces.
 The only exception is comparing two interface values (but comparing against `nil` works).
 * Closures and bound methods are supported, for example inline anonymous (lambda-like) functions.
-* The `defer` keyword is supported, with the exception of a deferred call on an interface.
-This happens very infrequently in practice.
+* The `defer` keyword is almost entirely supported, with the exception of deferring some builtin functions.

 ## Concurrency